PeterHickman/smallq/README.md

 r => {:status=>"OK", :id=>1542545179, :message=>"My first message"}
 ```
 If there is something in the queue then `:status` will be `OK`, `:id` will be the same id as was given when the message was added and `:message` will be the original message.
 If the queue is empty or has not had anything added to it yet then `:status` will be `ERROR` and `:message` will be `QUEUE EMPTY`

+Use the `get64` method to decode the messages that were sent with `add64`

 ### Stats
 ```ruby
 require 'smallq/client'